yoed/yoed-http-interface/README.md

 Yo'ed client interface
 =====================

-The Yo'ed clients interface and Base client.
+The Yo'ed HTTP interface.
-All the Yo'ed clients should use the `BaseYoedClient` to communicate with the Yo'ed server and read the basic configuration
+All the Yo'ed handlers should use the `Client` to communicate with the Yo'ed server over HTTP (only protocol supported now).

 #Configuration